mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 *Source: Data collected from Department of Education and Training in 7 provinces of sampling*

-Trong 7 tỉnh được chọn đại diện cho 7 vùng Kinh tế - Xã hội thì tổng số giáo viên của 7 tỉnh là 43.688, giáo viên mới vào nghề chiếm 2% do vậy tổng số giáo viên mới vào trường ở 7 tỉnh là 874 giáo viên.
-Theo phương pháp Yamane Taro (1967) thì với một quần thể không lớn và xác định được thì cỡ mẫu được xác định n = N/(1+N\*e^2^) (công thức Yamane).
-Như vậy với N = 874; Sai số tiêu chuẩn e = 0.05 với độ tin cậy = 95% và P = 0.5 thì cỡ mẫu tối thiểu = 274.
-Nhằm đảm bảo tính chính xác và không bị thất lạc mẫu chúng tôi đã lựa chọn cỡ mẫu là 320 giáo viên mới vào nghề (chiếm 36,61% so với tổng thể). Để đảm bảo tính đại diện cho các giáo viên ở các vị trí trường thuộc khu vực Thành thị và khu vực Nông thôn chúng tôi tính toán trên tổng mẫu của 7 tỉnh được chọn cho thấy có 11.351 giáo viên (25,98%) thuộc trường ở khu vực thành thị và 32.337(74,02%) giáo viên thuộc trường ở vị trí nông thôn, dựa trên tỷ lệ này chúng tôi tiến hành lựa chọn được khoảng 60,31% giáo viên thuộc trường ở vị trí nông thôn.
-Chúng tôi đã tổ chức khảo sát với 320 giáo viên với công cụ là phiếu khảo sát, kết quả thực hiện chúng tôi đã thu lại được đầy đủ các phiếu khảo sát đã được điền đầy đủ thông tin của 320 giáo viên.
-Do các giáo viên cấp Tiểu học phần lớn là các giáo viên Nữ do vậy kết quả khảo sát chúng tôi thu được chỉ có khoảng 55 (chiếm17,19%) giáo viên Nam. ....
+A total number of teachers in 7 provinces are 43,688, in which novice teachers accounts for 2% (\~874 novice teachers).
+According to Yamane Taro (1967) with simplified formula for proportion of samples size n = N/(1+N\*e^2^), whereas the population size (N) = 874 and the acceptable sampling error (e) = 0.05 (confidence level = 95% and p = 0.5), the minimum sample should be 274.

+To ensure the accuracy and response rate, the researchers distributed questionnaires to 320 participants, using [random sampling technique.]{.underline} The sample size accounts for 36.61% of total novice teachers in 7 provinces.
+Since 74.02% of the teachers in 7 sampling provinces worked at schools that locates in rural areas, therefore to warrant a representative sample of the population and generalized to the population as a whole, the participated samples (60,31% of 320 novice teachers) were from rural areas.
-A total of ....?
-Anonymous questionnaires were distributed to schools, and ....
-Were returned, giving a response rate .....%

-The participated samples of 320 novice teachers, in which consisted of 17.19.% male and 78.13 % female.
+A total of 320 anonymous questionnaires were distributed to schools, and all of them were returned, giving a response rate 100 %.
+The participated samples of 320 novice teachers, in which consisted of 17.19% male and 78.13% female.
+The fact that there were more women in the sample reflects the real situation in Vietnam, whereby there are more female teachers than male teacher in Vietnam primary schools.
 The novice teacher participated in the survey mostly were formally educated and fully trained, 30.94% with degree in teaching, 28.95% with teaching certificate, 20% with both degree and diploma/certificate, only 3.13% had postgraduate qualification.

-The fact that there were more women in the sample reflects the real situation in Vietnam, whereby there are more female teachers than male teacher in Vietnam primary schools.
-The participants were selected using [random sampling technique. ]{.underline}

-3.  ***Instruments and procedure***
+5.  *Instruments and procedure*

 The questionnaire of the present study included general questions related to the respondents' demographic and personal factors such as: